Royals vs. Rays Player Props Betting Odds

-Player props are available for Wander Franco and Bobby Witt Jr., among others, when the Tampa Bay Rays host the Kansas City Royals at Tropicana Field on Saturday at 4:10 PM ET.
+The Tampa Bay Rays host the Kansas City Royals at Tropicana Field on Sunday at 1:40 PM ET.
+Those looking to place a player prop bet can find odds on Wander Franco, Bobby Witt Jr. and others in this game.

 Bet on this matchup or its props with BetMGM!